-A member of the powerhouse Canadian men’s moguls team, Marc-Antoine Gagnon is making his Olympic debut at Sochi 2014.
+A member of the powerhouse Canadian men’s moguls team, Marc-Antoine Gagnon made his Olympic debut at Sochi 2014.
 In both 2011-12 and 2012-13, Gagnon was one of three Canadian men to end the season ranked in the top five of the World Cup moguls standings.

 Gagnon had made his World Cup debut in January 2011, posting a top-10 result.
 He now has more than 10 top-10 finishes in World Cup moguls events.
 Gagnon has competed at two FIS World Championships.
 His first World Cup medal was a bronze in dual moguls in March 2012.
 He added a World Cup bronze in moguls in January 2014.